Get pro tips on how to hang lining paper for wallpaper and painting

 Now repeat on the next strip of lining paper so you have two ready to go.
 Once you have put up the first strip, paste the third strip, then put up the second and then paste the fourth etc. This helps the paste soak into the paper and gives it time to expand and lessens the chances of the edges overlapping.

-4. Put up the lining paper
+4. Hang the lining paper

 Which way do you hang lining paper for painting?